 OpenAI's dialogue system - ChatGPT - is the new kid on the block and has already captured the world's attention with its impressive level of intelligence.
 It came out 2 weeks ago (November 30, 2022) for research purposes and attracted over 1 million users in the first week of being released.
-As the name implies, it is optimized for conversation and has an impressive range of capabilities from obvious chatting to writing essays and computer programs, explaining complex concepts and providing suggestions.
+As the name implies, it is optimised for conversation and has an impressive range of capabilities from obvious chatting to writing essays and computer programs, explaining complex concepts and providing suggestions.

 What kind of model is it?
 How was it trained?

 ChatGPT is a fine-tuned version of the GPT-3 series of generative language models (namely, GPT-3.5), which are massive language models trained to produce text.
-ChatGPT was optimized for dialogue by using Reinforcement Learning with Human Feedback (RLHF).
+ChatGPT was optimised for dialogue by using Reinforcement Learning with Human Feedback (RLHF).
 The human feedback element was crucial for achieving good results.
 By being exposed to interactive conversations on virtually any topic, ChatGPT was able to learn how real-life dialogue works and the type of language people typically use when engaging in conversation.

 Why is it great?